grafana/agent/docs/configuration-reference.md

 comm:
   [- <string>]

-# A list of strings that match argv[0] for a problem.
+# A list of strings that match argv[0] for a process.
 If there are no slashes,
 # only the basename of argv[0] needs to match.
 Otherwise the name must be an
 # exact match.
 For example, "postgres" may match any postgres binary but
 # "/usr/local/bin/postgres" can only match a postgres at that path exactly.